per1234/EtherEvent/README.md

 Easy to use Arduino library for password authenticated network communication via Ethernet between Arduinos and other devices running EventGhost, Girder, or any other program compatible with the EventGhost Network Event Sender and Receiver plugins.
 The current focus of EtherEvent is to allow network communication at the level of security(MD5 password encryption) previously established by EventGhost.
 This is not very secure and should not be used for critical applications without a thorough analysis of possible attacks.

 This is a beta release.
-I have been successfully using it with EventGhost in my home automation system constantly for the last 4 months but it has not been tested at all with UIPEthernet, Girder, NetRemote, and terRemote.
-Feel free to make pull requests or issue reports.
-Thanks!
+I have been successfully using it with EventGhost in my home automation system constantly for the last 5 months but it has not been tested at all with UIPEthernet, Girder, NetRemote, and terRemote.
+Pull requests and issue reports are welcome.

 #### Required Libraries